Computer User Support Specialist

 What do Computer Support Specialists do?

 As a computer help desk support professional, you'll be an essential part of your organization.
-You'll work with the IT department to help employees that require computer hardware and software upgrades to be connected, efficient, and productive.
+You’ll collaborate with the IT department to assist employees needing computer hardware and software upgrades for improved connectivity and productivity.
 Computer User Support Specialists prioritize individual detailed technical assistance for computer users to satisfy that measure.
-Their primary function is to provide problem-resolve, whether in person, by phone, online chat, or by email through IT departments or call centers around the clock.
+Their primary function is to resolve problems through various channels, including in-person assistance, phone support, online chat, and email.
+This support is available around the clock through IT departments or call centers.

 What will I learn with a professional certificate in Computer User Support?

-This certificate curriculum will expose you to various career options in computer science and technology.
+This certificate curriculum will expose you to various computer science and technology career options.
 You will learn to use basic desktop applications such as spreadsheets, authoring tools, and graphic packages.
-You will become familiar with the details of the Internet and create and publish web pages and provide end-user support on PCs and Mac computers.
-You will learn how to install Linux OS, configure Open Source applications on Linux, become seasoned in conventional software updates, and become proficient in graphical user interface structures and components on desktop operating systems.
+You will become familiar with the details of the Internet, create and publish web pages, and provide end-user support on PCs and Mac computers.
+You will learn to install the Linux OS and configure Open Source applications while gaining experience with software updates.
+Additionally, you will become proficient in desktop operating systems' graphical user interface structures and components.

 For more information, including specific courses and class descriptions, visit the ECC Catalog.